• Skip to primary navigation

 Using the grater attachment

-• Set up your food processor with the grater attachment.
+• Set up your food processor with the grater attachment

 Using a hand grater

 If you don’t have a food processor, using a box grater (or cheese grater), is fast and easy.
+Cut the cored head into medium-sized pieces and grate on the side with the large sized holes.

 Using a blender